Holly Bourne

-Holly Bourne (born 6 May) is a British author of young adult fiction.
-She is the author of best-selling novel Am I Normal Yet? and several other critically acclaimed books.
+Holly Bourne (born 6 May 1986) is a British author of young adult fiction who is the author of novel Am I Normal Yet? and several other books.
 She also writes online on feminist issues and writes for The Mix, a charity-run advice website for under-25s.

 Career

 Bourne is represented by The Madeleine Milburn Literary, TV & Film Agency.
 Her debut novel Soulmates was published in September 2013 by Usborne.

-Bourne's young adult novels deal with teenage romance, mental health and self-doubt.
-Her young adult novel Am I Normal Yet? was praised for its realistic and sensitive portrayal of obsessive-compulsive disorder.
+Bourne's young adult (YA) novels deal with teenage romance, mental health, and self-doubt.
+Her YA novel Am I Normal Yet? was praised for its realistic and sensitive portrayal of obsessive-compulsive disorder.
 It was one of the 2016 World Book Night titles, a UK-wide book giveaway to promote reading for pleasure.
-Bourne won Lancashire Book of the Year Award 2016 for the novel, an award where young people select the shortlist and overall winner.
+Bourne won the Lancashire Book of the Year Award in 2016 for the novel, an award in which young people select both the shortlist and the overall winner.

-In 2017 Bourne was a judge of the BBC Young Writers’ Award, along with Nikesh Shukla, editor of The Good Immigrant.
+In 2017, Bourne was a judge for the BBC Young Writers’ Award, alongside Nikesh Shukla, editor of The Good Immigrant.

 The screen rights to Bourne's debut adult novel How Do You Like Me Now? were optioned by production company Ecosse Films in 2017.
 Her 2018 young adult novel Are We All Lemmings and Snowflakes? has been optioned for television by Duck Soup Films.

 She appeared at the Edinburgh International Book Festival in 2018, alongside author Cat Clarke, discussing her book Are We All Lemmings and Snowflakes?, mental health, and resolve.
 The event was chaired by author Alex Nye.

 In 2019, the publisher Hodder acquired the rights to a further two adult novels from Bourne.

 Bourne was one of the headlining authors of the 2019 London Book Fair, appearing as 'Children’s Author of the Day' on the final day.